SwissDataScienceCenter/renku/docs/developer/python_setup.rst

     $ python -version

-If you have python 2 you can consider uninstalling it with
+If you have python 2 you can consider removing it with

 .. code-block:: console